spxp/spxp-specs/README.md

 If you want to play with it and see it in action ASAP, take a look at our [Quickstart](./Quickstart.md).

+For a conceptual introduction, please take a look at [SPXP in a nutshell](./info/SPXP-in-a-nutshell.md).

 ## How it works

 Similar to the world wide web, a social profile is described by a simple text file in JSON format: